 The market response to the demand for international surveys

-One of the tools to operate on international markets maximizing the cost / benefit ratio is the online panel.
+One of the tools to operate on international markets maximizing the benefit / cost ratio is the online panel.
 The advantages linked to the easy availability of target profiles make it an effective tool and with rapid response times even if within the methodological limits connected to the use of a single field tool.
-Demetra has international panels with millions of panelists distributed in over 80 countries and regularly carries out surveys in European, North American and Asian markets.
+Demetra has international panels with millions of panelists distributed in over XNUMX countries and regularly carries out surveys in European, North American and Asian markets.

-In order to carry out these investigations we have a network of collaborators and a staff able to follow the whole process, starting from the script of the questionnaire in the language.
+In order to carry out these surveys we have a network of collaborators and a staff able to follow the whole process, starting from the script of the questionnaire in the language.

-An example of countries where investigations are under way: France, Great Britain, China, United States, South Korea, New Zealand.
+An example of countries where surveys are under way: France, UK, China, United States, South Korea, New Zealand.

 When the panel is no longer enough - markets that are difficult to analyze